-Churchill’s daughter Lady Soames was not sure when he stopped raising butterflies, but it might have been after an event described by longtime Chartwell secretary and administrator Grace Hamblin, at the 1987 International Churchill Conference in Dallas.
+Churchill’s daughter Lady Soames was not sure when he stopped raising butterflies, but it might have been after an event described by longtime Chartwell secretary and administrator Grace Hamblin, at a 1987 Churchill Conference:

-…he had a little hut in the garden, which is still there.
+He had a little hut in the garden, which is still there.
 In those days he had the front covered with gauze, with a gauze door opening into it.
-A nearby butterfly farm sent him chrysalises which he liked to see develop.
-One morning, I was with him spreading out the chrysalises, and when he left the little hut he left the door open.
+A nearby butterfly farm sent him chrysalises. which he liked to see develop.
+One morning, I was with him spreading out the chrysalises.
+Upon leaving the little hut, he left the door open.
 I said, “Did you want to leave the door open, or should I close it?”
 He said, “I can’t bear this captivity any longer!”
 Thus we no longer kept butterflies, but they are supposed to remain in the garden once you start.
 It’s a lovely occupation.
 When he knew that Chartwell would eventually go to the National Trust and be open to the public he said, “I hope the National Trust will grow plenty of buddleia for my butterflies.”